badumbl/demoqa-website-testing/README.md

 # demoqa-website-testing

-Selenium, TestNG and Java practice by testing of the https://demoqa.com/ website
+Selenium, TestNG and Java project by testing of the https://demoqa.com/ website

-Each menu element of the site is tested as a separate page object.
+Reporting made using Allure

+How to start:
+clone project
+run TestNG.xml

+for reporting:
+Maven - plugins - allure - allure:serve